mcmero/SVclone/README.md

 * --map : use maximum a-posteriori fitting (may significantly increase runtime).
 * --cocluster : cluster SVs and SNVs together.
 * --no_adjust : do not adjust read counts based on different classes of SV events.
+* --subsample <integer> : (SNVs only); subsample N variants from total filtered input.
+* --ss_seed (only valid if using subsampling) integer seed, can be set to ensure subsampling is replicable.
 * --seeds <one integer per run, comma separated> : set a random seed per run in order to replicate pyMC runs.
 * --XX and --XY : overwrite the config file genotype with XX or XY.

+### Post-assigning SVs ###

+The post-assign step obtains all the SVs or SNVs which were not used in the clustering (filtered out or not present due to sub-sampling) and assigns each variant to its most likely cluster, based on its read count and copy-number state.
+The step takes all the same input as the filter step (note: the -i flag is replaced with --svs).
+Optionally, the step also takes the --XX and XY config-override parameters specified in the cluster step.
+Additionally, the following parameters should also be defined if the <sample>_filtered_[snvs/svs].tsv file differs from the detault name and location (for instance, if sub-sampling was used):

+* --filt_svs : filtered SV file that was used to run clustering.
+Defaults to <out>/<sample>_filtered_svs.tsv
+* --filt_snvs : filtered SNV file that was used to run clustering.
+Defaults to <out>/<sample>_filtered_snvs.tsv

+Additionally, the run directory may be specified:

+* --run <run_dir> or -r <run_dir> : run for which to perform post-assignment.
+Defaults to "best" (selects best run if using MAP), if no best run is available, defaults to run0.

 #### Configuration file ####